-In addition to the nutrition standards, HFC public schools must also comply with the following federal and state requirements:
+In addition to the nutrition standards, school stores must also comply with the following federal and state requirements:

 - Connecticut's statute requiring the sale of nutritious and low-fat foods (C.G.S.
-Section 10-221p); - Connecticut's competitive foods regulations (Sections 10-215b-1 and 10-215b-23 of Regulations of Connecticut State Agencies);
+Section 10-221p); - Connecticut's competitive foods regulations (Sections 10-215b-1 and 10-215b-23 of Regulations of Connecticut State Agencies); - the local educational agency's (LEA) school wellness policy, as required by the USDA's school wellness policy legislation (Section 4 of Public Law 108-265 and the Healthy, Hunger-Free Kids Act of 2010); and

-- the local educational agency's (LEA) school wellness policy, as required by the USDA's school wellness policy legislation (Section 4 of Public Law 108-265 and the Healthy, Hunger-Free Kids Act of 2010); and - the USDA's regulation for revenue from nonprogram foods (7 CFR 210.14 (f)).
+• the USDA's regulation for revenue from nonprogram foods (7 CFR 210.14 (f)).

-These federal and state requirements determine what and when foods and beverages may be sold or given to students in HFC public schools.
+These federal and state requirements determine what and when foods and beverages may be sold or given to students from school stores on school premises in HFC public schools.
 They also regulate the accrual of income from sales of foods and beverages to students.